secretstartups/handbook/content/handbook/customer-success/professional-services-engineering/education-services/gitbasicshandsonlab1.md

 1. Select **Provision Training Environment**.

 1. The system then prompts you for your **GitLab.com** username.
-Enter your GitLab.com user in the field provided.
+Enter your GitLab.com user (excluding the leading @ sign) in the field provided.
 Select **Provision Training Environment**.

 1. On the confirmation page, locate the `Your GitLab Credentials` section.
 Read this section carefully, noting the credential information provided and the expiration date.
 Your access to this group and all of the projects that you create is ephemeral and will be deleted after the expiration date.